mnaylor5/prime-condies/README.md

 * Selection from a handful of predefined locations
 * User-specified preferences for ideal and acceptable conditions
 * Retrieve hourly and daily forecast for all selected locations
+* Show current conditions for selected locations as a heads-up summary
 * Plot daily forecast (temperature, humidity, precipitation chance)

 ### Still To Do